 Wildlife Sciences - MS, PhD

 Wildlife Sciences graduate programs are available for both MS and PhD degrees.
 Admission requirements parallel those for Forestry graduate programs.
-In addition to meeting Graduate School admission requirements, applicants are evaluated and recommended for admission by the graduate faculty of the School of Forestry and Wildlife Sciences based on an examination of their scores on the Graduate Record Examination (GRE), TOEFL tests for international students, their previous academic record, experience, and recommendations.
-While exceptions may be made, the faculty generally expect a minimum GPA of 3.0 in previous academic course work and minimum scores for both verbal and quantitative in the 50 percentile range for the GRE.
+In addition to meeting Graduate School admission requirements, applicants are evaluated and recommended for admission by the graduate faculty of the School of Forestry and Wildlife Sciences based on examination of scores on the TOEFL tests for international students, previous academic records, experience, and recommendations.
+While exceptions may be made, the faculty generally expect a minimum GPA of 3.0 in previous academic course work.

 - Master of Science (MS) which requires a minimum of 30 hours beyond the bachelor degree at the graduate level, 21 hours of which must be in the major.
 A minimum of 4 but not more than 6 hours in Research and Thesis (WILD 7990) is required.
 All MS students are required to take Research Methods (FORY 7510) and Graduate Seminar (WILD 7950).
-A research proposal and thesis based on original research are major components of the MS degree.
+A research proposal and thesis based on original research are required components for the MS degree.